 - Notes can contain a description of the card or some other information like links or lose thought fragments. (i.e. task description or an idea).
 It is also possible to mention people using @ like when you write messages.

-- Task lists are mostly used to list sub tasks or just to structure some mini todo lists of things to be completed.
+- To Do lists are mostly used to list sub tasks or just to structure some mini todo lists of things to be completed.
 Tasks can be ticked off (checked).
-You can create many task lists and move its items between task lists or change the order of the task lists and Notes.
-You can give task lists names to give them more context.
-It is also possible to mention people using @ like when you write messages.
-You can also add users responsible for a task and due dates to finish a task.
-When a task becomes and importand or complex one, you can convert it into a separate card.
+You can create many of them and move their Tasks between Task lists or change the order of the Task lists and Notes.
+You can give Task lists names to give them more context.
+Sometimes To Do lists are used to list links, people, options, milestones, etc.

 - Documents section contains all files attached to a Card.

 - Subcards are cards related to your card.
 In a scenario where a single Card is complex and covers a set of activities which need to be completed i.e. by other departments that have its own Boards, you can use a Subcard functionality.
 Subcards are cards which are related as a child to the Parent Card and keep all Subcards divided into Subcard groups, which can have business related names for better grouping of Subcards.